 How will the industry be affected?

 From an industry perspective, the most important changes are the need to provide evidence “on an ongoing basis” to support every individual indication, in parallel with the reduced capacity to claim equivalence to devices already approved for sale.

 These changes mean that manufacturers across the industry face a significantly increased evidence-generation burden, meaning a potentially huge increase in cost to meet the demands for medical device compliance.
 In some cases, this may even challenge the commercial viability of a product.

 Mantra Systems is the answer to this dilemma.
 We are experts at navigating the evidence-generation requirements of MDR and will ensure that you have the systems in place to meet the demands of the new legislation.

 How can Mantra Systems help you?

-Obtaining a medical device CE-Mark under MDR requires robust clinical evidence in the form of Real world evidence (RWE), built from real world data (RWD).
+Obtaining a medical device CE-Mark under MDR requires robust clinical evidence in the form of Real World Evidence (RWE), built from real world data (RWD).
 Generating RWE is difficult and resource-intensive.
-Our experienced specialists will work with you to design and develop your real world evidence generation system to the highest level of legal and regulatory compliance.
+Our experienced specialists will work with you to design and develop your RWE generation system to the highest level of legal and regulatory compliance.

 Our MEDDEV 2.12-based systems ensure full harmonization of data collection standards across multiple locations in full adherence to GDPR and all relevant ISO standards.